Alabama School of Mathematics and Science: Stress Fest

-On the last weekend before finals of the Spring term, the school hosts Stress Fest, designed to alleviate students' stress and give them time to enjoy themselves before tests.
-The event mainly consists of: field games, tournaments, a rock wall, ice cream truck, tie-dye T-shirts, barbecue, and live bands.
+Over the weekend before the final exam week of the Spring term, the school hosts Stress Fest, designed to alleviate students' stress and give them time to enjoy themselves before final exams.
+The event mainly consists of field games, tournaments, a rock wall, an ice cream truck, tie-dye T-shirts, barbecue cookouts, and live band performances.
+During stress fest the first karaoke nights were created and later popularized by student groups such as "Ben Le and The Band".